Category Archives: Fantasy

 By | November 15, 2023

 “Making Money” by Terry Pratchett is a satirical fantasy novel that belongs to the Discworld series.
 Published in 2007, it’s the second novel to feature Moist von Lipwig, the reformed confidence trickster, and it explores themes of economics, banking, and the nature of currency in Pratchett’s humorous and imaginative world.
-The story follows Moist von… Read More »
+The story follows Moist von… Read More: Making Money by Terry Pratchett »

 Lord of the Flies by William Golding